statsd/statsd/docs/cluster_proxy.md

 Config Options are documented in the [exampleProxyConfig.js][exampleProxyConfig.js]

+It has a management interface that returns a json with the status of each node in the hashring.

 Notes
 --------------
 In your statsd configuration make sure to have the following configuration set: `deleteIdleStats: true`